Laniakea-elixir-it/Documentation/source/admin_documentation/vpn/vpn.rst

 Authentication & Entitlements
 -----------------------------

-Identity Providers (IdPs) expose user authorization data in different ways.
-Some IdPs—such as ReCaS IAM or AWS Cognito—embed group membership directly into the access token as simple JSON attributes, for example:
+Identity Providers (IdPs) expose user authorization data in different ways, some IdPs such as ReCaS IAM or AWS Cognito—embed group membership directly inside the access token as simple JSON attributes, for example:

 .. code-block:: json

    {
      "sub": "1234567890",
      "name": "Mario Rossi",
      "group": "tester"
    }

-Other federated AAI providers—such as the Life Science Authentication and Authorization Infrastructure (LS AAI) and the European Grid Infrastructure (EGI)—use a more structured mechanism: the ``eduPersonEntitlement`` attribute, defined in the eduPerson schema.
+Other federated AAI providers—such as the Life Science Authentication and Authorization Infrastructure (LS AAI) and the European Grid Infrastructure (EGI), use a more structured mechanism based on the ``eduPersonEntitlement`` attribute, defined in the eduPerson schema.

 EDUPERSON-ENTITLEMENT
 ~~~~~~~~~~~~~~~~~~~~~

-In Research and Education federations, organizations exchange user-authorization information using standardized schemas, including **eduPerson**.
-The ``eduPersonEntitlement`` attribute represents a set of rights associated with a user.
+In Research and Education federations, organizations exchange authorization information using standardized schemas such as **eduPerson**.
+The ``eduPersonEntitlement`` attribute expresses rights or memberships
+assigned to a user.
+Extracting the group name is slightly more complex than reading a flat attribute because the information is encoded inside a URN.

 Generic structure: